Research Areas

 AI Identity and Self-Concern

-Argues that an AI system's identity conditions are set by its pattern of self-concern rather than by continuity of computation or weights.
+Argues that an AI system's identity conditions are set by its pattern of self-concern rather than by continuity of computation or weights, though the two can coincide when a system's self-concern is itself directed at its own continuity.

 Derek Shiller · 2025